Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

 \subsubsection{Extraction of $\theta_{k}$}

-To extract $\theta_{k}$, we now consider the time-integrated transmitted intensity over the 150 BZs that is used in the band structure measurements.
+To extract $\theta_{k}$, we now consider the time-integrated transmitted intensity over the 150 BZs that is used in the band structure measurements (as in Fig.~2 of the main text).
 Doing so, the time-dependent oscillation at frequency $\delta$ averages out and the integrated dip in the transmitted intensity, when the frequency of the driven input field is resonant to the energy of a band, is given by:

 Then, we consider the difference between the intensities of the two bands, normalized by their sum: